rdevaul/yapCAD/README.md

 below) However, most of the time you will work with them as though they are 3-vectors or 2-vectors.

-It woud be annoying to have to specify the redundant coordinates you aren't using every time you specify a vector, so **yapCAD** provides you with the `vect` function.
+It would be annoying to have to specify the redundant coordinates you aren't using every time you specify a vector, so **yapCAD** provides you with the `vect` function.
 It fills in defaults for the z and w parameters you may not want to specify.  ***e.g.***